 Feeling dizzy or suddenly losing consciousness can be due to several causes, some minor and some very serious — possibly even life-threatening.
 It’s important to see a medical professional to determine the cause if you experience fainting or dizziness.
-Visit the best cardiologists in NYC at New York Cardiac Diagnostic Center to receive a thorough evaluation, diagnosis and treatment.
+Visit Dr. Reisman NYC cardiologist at Manhattan Cardiology Center to receive a thorough evaluation, diagnosis and treatment.
 They address your symptoms, as well as any underlying cardiac problems that may be causing your dizziness or passing out.
 Don’t wait until you have an emergency or another complication from fainting; get in front of the issue and make an appointment as soon as you can after a fainting event.

 Fainting — also known as syncope, passing out or loss of consciousness — is usually related to insufficient blood flow to your brain.
 This event may be due to having low blood pressure.
 It could also mean that your heart isn’t pumping enough oxygen to your brain.
 Syncope, or passing out for no apparent reason, also could be a sign of an underlying medical condition.